techinessoverloaded/iOSAppDevBasics/optuples.md

 The error description is : Not Found
 ```

-I have used **String Interpolation** in the above example.
-It will be covered in the Basic I/O Functions Page.<br>
 The elements of a `Tuple` can also be given Labels.
 When such Labels are used, the elements can be accessed with the Labels instead of Index Values.
 And even a combination of Index Values and Labels can be used.

 **Example :**